bbauska/zombiePolitics/README.md

 six years as a detainee.
 Unfortunately, the Obama administration, even after admit­ ting that _Iawad had been tortured illegally; has asked the court to detain him so that it can decide whether or not it Wal‘ltS to bring a criminal charge against him.
-After a federal judge claimed the government’s case was “riddled with holes,” the Obama administration decided it would no longer consider _Iawad a “military detainee but would be held for possible prosecution in American civilian courts."6 This shame­ fill decision takes place against any sense of reason or modicum of morality and jus­ tice.
+After a federal judge claimed the government’s case was "riddled with holes," the Obama administration decided it would no longer consider _Iawad a "military detainee but would be held for possible prosecution in American civilian courts."6 This shame­ fill decision takes place against any sense of reason or modicum of morality and jus­ tice.

 Even Iawad’s former military prosecutor, Lt.
-Col. Darrel Vandeveld, a Bronze Star recipient, has stated that there “is no credible evidence or legal basis” to con­ tinue his detention and that he does not represent a risk to anyone.7 In an affidavit filed with the American Civil Liberties Union (ACLU), he claimed “that at least three other Afghans had been arrested for the crime and had subsequently confessed, casting considerable doubt on the claim that Mr. ]awad was solely responsible for the attack.”3 It gets worse: Vandeveld also pointed out that the confession obtained by the Afghan police and used as the cornerstone of the Bush administrations case against jawad could not have been written by him because “jawad was fiinctional­ ly illiterate and could not read or write [and ] the statement was not even in his native language of Pashto.”9 The ACLU points out that “the written statement [that] allegedly contain[s] Mohammed’s confession and thumbprint is in Farsi,” which jawad does not read, write, or speak.1°
+Col. Darrel Vandeveld, a Bronze Star recipient, has stated that there "is no credible evidence or legal basis" to con­ tinue his detention and that he does not represent a risk to anyone.7 In an affidavit filed with the American Civil Liberties Union (ACLU), he claimed "that at least three other Afghans had been arrested for the crime and had subsequently confessed, casting considerable doubt on the claim that Mr. ]awad was solely responsible for the attack."3 It gets worse: Vandeveld also pointed out that the confession obtained by the Afghan police and used as the cornerstone of the Bush administrations case against jawad could not have been written by him because "jawad was fiinctional­ ly illiterate and could not read or write [and ] the statement was not even in his native language of Pashto."9 The ACLU points out that "the written statement [that] allegedly contain[s] Mohammed’s confession and thumbprint is in Farsi," which jawad does not read, write, or speak.1°

-Vandeveld was so repulsed by the fact that all of the evidence used against _lawad was forcibly obtained through torture that he “first demanded that jawad be released, then, when Bush officials refused, unsuccessfully demanded to be relieved of his duty to prosecute and then finally resigned.”11 Since resigning, he is now a key witness in ]awad’s defense and works actively with the ACLU to get him released.
-As Bob Herbert has written, “There is no credible evidence against jawad, and his torture-induced confession has rightly been ruled inadmissible by a mili­ taryjudge.
-But the administration does not feel that he has su&°ered enough.”12 And yet _lawad was the subject of egregious and repugnant acts of torture from the moment he was captured in Afghanistan and later turned over to American forces.
+Vandeveld was so repulsed by the fact that all of the evidence used against _lawad was forcibly obtained through torture that he "first demanded that jawad be released, then, when Bush officials refused, unsuccessfully demanded to be relieved of his duty to prosecute and then finally resigned."11 Since resigning, he is now a key witness in ]awad’s defense and works actively with the ACLU to get him released.
+As Bob Herbert has written, "There is no credible evidence against jawad, and his torture-induced confession has rightly been ruled inadmissible by a mili­ taryjudge.
+But the administration does not feel that he has su&°ered enough."12 And yet _lawad was the subject of egregious and repugnant acts of torture from the moment he was captured in Afghanistan and later turned over to American forces.

-In a sworn affidavit, Colonel Vandeveld stated that _lawad had undergone extensive abuse at Bagram for approximately two months: “The abuse included the slapping of Mr. _Iawad across the face while Mr. ]awad’s head was covered with a hood, as well as Mr. ]awad’s having been shoved down a stairwell while both hood­ ed and shackled.”13 As soon asjawad arrived at Bagram, the abuse began, with him being forced to pose for nude photographs and undergo a stripsearch in front of a number of witnesses.
-He was also blindfolded and hooded while interrogated and “told . _ _ to hold on to a water bottle that he believed was actually a bomb that could explode at any moment.”14In addition, while in the custody of U.S. forces, he was subjected to severe abuse and torture.
+In a sworn affidavit, Colonel Vandeveld stated that _lawad had undergone extensive abuse at Bagram for approximately two months: "The abuse included the slapping of Mr. _Iawad across the face while Mr. ]awad’s head was covered with a hood, as well as Mr. ]awad’s having been shoved down a stairwell while both hood­ ed and shackled."13 As soon asjawad arrived at Bagram, the abuse began, with him being forced to pose for nude photographs and undergo a stripsearch in front of a number of witnesses.
+He was also blindfolded and hooded while interrogated and "told . _ _ to hold on to a water bottle that he believed was actually a bomb that could explode at any moment."14In addition, while in the custody of U.S. forces, he was subjected to severe abuse and torture.
 According to the ACLU:
-U.S. personnel subjected Mohammed to beatings, forced him into so-called “stress positions,” forcibly hooded him, placed him in physical and linguistic isolation, pushed him down stairs, chained him to a wall for prolonged periods, and subjected him to threats including threats to kill him, and other intimidation.
+U.S. personnel subjected Mohammed to beatings, forced him into so-called "stress positions," forcibly hooded him, placed him in physical and linguistic isolation, pushed him down stairs, chained him to a wall for prolonged periods, and subjected him to threats including threats to kill him, and other intimidation.
 U.S. forces also subjected Mohammed to sleep depri­